Updated on August 7, 2022

 1. Donuts and Yogurt

-It’s not the healthiest, but it’s definitely one of the easiest camping breakfast ideas.
+It’s not the healthiest, but it tops our list of quick and easy breakfast ideas for camping.
 We love this one for the last day of our trip.
 Everyone is focused on breaking camp, so we’re not looking for more to add to the list of things to get done.

 Choose drinkable yogurts, smoothies, yogurt tubes, or pouches, and you won’t even need to get out the utensils.
-Switch the donuts up with easy-to-pack Pop-Tarts (a favorite when camping with our teens), muffins, or Danishes from the bakery.
+Switch the donuts up with easy-to-pack Pop-Tarts (this sweet breakfast is a favorite when camping with our teens), muffins, or Danishes from the bakery.

-There are so many healthy and delicious recipes for energy bites all over Pinterest.
-Click here for our favorite recipe for Power Balls we found on PBS Kids.
+There are so many healthy and delicious recipes for energy bites all over Pinterest, but the simple recipe for Power Balls we found on PBS Kids is our go-to for camping and road trip breakfasts.

 3. Bagels and Cream Cheese

 It’s as simple as that.
-Bagels and cream cheese are a top pick for easy breakfasts for camping – and it’s quick to make, low mess, and filling too.
+Bagels and cream cheese (or peanut butter for a shelf-stable breakfast) are a top pick for easy breakfasts for camping – and it’s quick to make, low mess, and filling too.
 Make it a more substantial meal by pairing it with easy-to-pack fresh fruit like pears, grapes, or oranges.

 4. Banana and Nut Butter Wraps

 This banana wrap is an absolute favorite in our house, even when we’re not camping.
 It is insanely easy to put together – so easy that the kids can make this on their own.
-We usually already have everything to make it, so the ingredients are a quick grab-and-go when packing up for our trip (which is good when we’re trying to stay on a budget for our camping trip).
+The short and simple ingredient list makes this breakfast easy to pack up for our trip (which is good when trying to stay on a budget for our camping trip).

-Spread nut butter on a tortilla and wrap around a banana.
+Simply top tortillas with peanut butter and wrap them around a banana.
 Serve wrapped like a burrito or slice and serve as breakfast “sushi”!
 We use peanut or almond butter, but any nut butter will work.

 5. Yogurt Parfaits